NetApp/trident/README.md

 recommended to define a storage class with just the `requiredStorage` parameter and with no attributes (see `sample-input/storage-class-bronze-default.yaml` in the installer bundle).
-However, it is possible to define a storage class by specifiying both attributes and `requiredStorage`.
+However, it is possible to define a storage class by specifying both attributes and `requiredStorage`.
 For such a configuration, the set of storage pools that will be used for the storage class are all the pools that satisfy *all* the attributes **or** the pools included in the `requiredStorage` field, whether those pools satisfy the storage class